 Community engagement is also conducted throughout the RADF program with surveys used to gauge feedback from: people attending RADF information sessions; successful applicants; and RADF committee members to assist Council officers refine processes, presentation tools and other practices to improve the program.

-Applicants successfully receiving RADF grants will also be required to engage with the community to gather feedback from audiences, participants and partners on their completed project.
+Applicants successfully receiving RADF grants will also be required to engage with the community to gather feedback from audiences, participants and partners on their completed project, which is to accompany the Outcome Report/acquittal.